ipfs/ipfs-docs/docs/concepts/ipni.md

 ### Example: finding providers via IPNI-specific `/cid` endpoint

-IPNI also provides own HTTP API(s) which may be preferable when IPNI-specific information is desired.
+The IPNI also provides its own HTTP API(s) which may be preferable when IPNI-specific information is desired.

 To demonstrate the practical application and usage of IPNI, this section will walk through a hands-on example involving the `cid.contact` indexer tool.
 The `cid.contact` tool leverages IPNI to return provider record information for a given CID.